mikko-ahonen/usm-rfc/workflow-format.md

 ### Step

-Step is a JSON entity
+Step is an entity representing a step in the USM process model.

-id
+#### id

 id field MUST uniquely identify the step within the workflow.

 This field MUST be a JSON string.

 This field is pre-filled from the template.

-sort-index
+#### sort-index

 sort-index is an optional field, that if present, suggests the ascending ordering of the steps within the workflow.

 The value MUST be a non-negative JSON integer.

-name
+#### name

 name field is a human-readable name for the step.

 This field MUST be a JSON string.

 This field is pre-filled from the template.

-description
+#### description

 description field is a human-readable description for the step.

 This field MUST be a JSON string.

 This field is pre-filled from the template.

-process
+#### process

 process field specifies the USM process for this step.

 The value MUST be a JSON string, and it MUST have one of the same string literal values defined for the process.

-activities
+#### activities

 activities is a JSON list containing Activity entities.

-Example:
+#### Example

 ```json
     {